 Velvet Buzzsaw is a Dan Gilroy' horror film and it was made for Nexflix.
 It is a combination of supernatural and satire and it stars Jake Gyllenhaal as Morf, a respected Los Angeles art critic.
 High Flying Bird is the story of an NBA agent who is caught between the players and the league during an NBA lockout and must find a way to salvage his career.
 Soderbergh and his team shot the film on iPhone.
-It arrives on Netflix on February 8, 2019 and co-stars Zazie Beetz.
+It arrives on get netflix series on February 8, 2019 and co-stars Zazie Beetz.
 Zachary Quinto, Kyle Mach;a and Bill Duke.

 |Scene from High Flying Bird|

 Also coming to Netflix is a new comedy starring Steve Carrell.
 The series is co-created by Carrell and director/writer Greg Daniel.
 It's called Space Force and is inspired by a military branch of the United States Armed Forces, set up by President Donald Trump.
 The goal of the new branch is to "defend satellites from attack and perform other space-related tasks."

 News of the series broke on Wednesday, January 16th and not much is known about the show.
 Hollywood Reporter stated that get netflix series immediately acquired the rights to Space Force since Carrell and Daniel's The Office is so popular.
 No release date for the series has been announced.